Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Application to Wilson RMT

 \section{Application to Wilson RMT}

 The results of the previous sections are helpful to simplify the $k$-point functions of $D_5$ as well as of $D_\W$.
 A Pfaffian factorization of the eigenvalue correlations of $D_5$ was already given in Ref.~\cite{Akemann:2011kj}.
 We obtain this structure in Sec.~\ref{sec4.1}, too.
-Moreover we express the kernels of the Pfaffian in terms of two flavour partition functions which has proven fruitful in other random matrix ensembles, see Ref.~\cite{KieGuh09a} and the references therein.
+Moreover we express the kernels of the Pfaffian in terms of two-flavor partition functions which has proven fruitful in other random matrix ensembles, see Ref.~\cite{KieGuh09a} and the references therein.
 The unquenched $(k_\rt,k_\lt)$-point correlation function of $D_\W$ is shown in Sec.~\ref{sec4.2} which is a completely new result.
-Also this result displays a Pfaffian factorization whose entries are two flavour partition functions.
+Also this result displays a Pfaffian factorization whose entries are two-flavor partition functions.